Fraandi94/intelligent-systems-2/README.md

+#Music-recommender project at the University of Applied Sciences Salzburg

 ## Intelligent Systems 2

-Homeworks for Intelligent Systems 2 Course.
+Homeworks for Intelligent Systems 2 Course at the master course.

 ### Required Libraries